darealshinji/vapoursynth-plugins/plugins/cnr2/readme.rst

 According to the original author, this filter is suited for stationary rainbows or noisy analog captures.

-Due to the way it works, this filter is forced to run in a single thread.
+Due to the way it works, Cnr2 is forced to run in a single thread.
+Cnr2 will also bottleneck the entire script, preventing it from using all the available CPU cores.
+One way to work around this issue is splitting the video into two or three chunks at scene changes, and filtering them in parallel with two or three instances of vspipe.

 Usage